linxingchen/cobra/README.md

 contig-140_4    41.2746
 ...
 ```
-* Note that metaSPAdes contigs have a coverage information in the headers, which will be used if no ```coverage.txt``` file is provided.
+* Note that metaSPAdes contigs have coverage information (not absolute coverage though) in their headers, which will be used by COBRA if no ```coverage.txt``` file is provided.

-input 3. ```query.fasta``` - the fasta file containing all the query contigs for joining path search.
+input 3. ```queries.fasta``` - the fasta file containing all the query contigs for joining path search.

 input 4. ```mapping.sam (or mapping.bam)``` - the paired-end reads mapping file of all contigs.